 The patients are not the only ones who jump to the wrong conclusions, of course.
 It may seem controversial, but how many men are put off from applying for nursing courses, or courses in specialist healthcare fields, because of the potential reaction from their “mates”?

-But your true friends or family won’t be making jokes about your career choice if they are the ones whose health and wellbeing depends on your carefully honed skills, and medical insights!
+But your true friends or family won’t be making jokes about your career choice if they are the ones whose health and wellbeing depend on your carefully honed skills and medical insights!